nedruk/foodfinder/README.md

 ## Setup
 **NOTE** VS Code is the preferred code editor, as it allows to make use of devcontainer.
 1. Open solution folder in VS Code
-2. Select "Open in devcontainer" popup in the right bottom corner
+2. Select "Reopen in Devcontainer" popup in the right bottom corner
 3. Ready for action!

 ## Local run